kedro-org/kedro/docs/source/07_extend_kedro/01_common_use_cases.md

 At different points in the lifecycle of these components, you may want to add extra behaviour.
 For example, you could add extra computation for profiling purposes _before_ and _after_ a node runs or _before_ and _after_ the I/O actions of a dataset, namely the `load` and `save` actions.

-This is now easily achieved by using [Hooks](./02_hooks.md), to define the extra behaviour and at which point in the execution timeline it should be injected.
+This can now achieved by using [Hooks](./02_hooks.md), to define the extra behaviour and at which point in the execution timeline it should be injected.

 ## Use Case 2: How to integrate Kedro with additional data sources